Ruth Deem (’21)

-As a history major at Cornerstone University, you will study the past to gain insight into the future.
+As a history minor at Cornerstone University, you will study the past to gain insight into the future.
 Historians are challenged to seek patterns and identify cause and effect relationships in the history they read.
 You will learn how to draw from various sources, ask and answer critical questions about the past and identify patterns that may drive us into the future.

 Of Humanities Divison students from the class of 2019 were employed or enrolled in graduate school within six months of graduation.